-Taylor Swift and Kanye West's feud goes back a whole decade, and offers twists and turns that no one saw coming.
+Taylor Swift's feud with Kanye West and Kim Kardashian goes back a whole decade, and offers twists and turns that no one saw coming.
 It all started at the MTV VMAs in September 2009, when Kanye interrupted Taylor's acceptance speech, and has bubbled behind closed doors - and in right in front of our eyes - ever since.
 Here's a complete timeline of the shade you need to know about.

 13th September 2009

 It begins.
 On this fateful date in New York City, a 19-year-old Taylor Swift was at the MTV Video Music Awards, accepting the Best Female Video award for unrequited love anthem 'You Belong with Me'.
 During her cute acceptance speech, Kanye West jumped up on the stage and grabbed the mic, interrupting with the now-immortal words: "Yo, Taylor, I'm really happy for you and I'mma let you finish, but Beyoncé had one of the best videos of all time.
 One of the best videos of all time!"

 If you Google the words "sad kitten", you'll get a pretty good approximation of what Taylor's face looked like during this whole fiasco, while MTV's cameras cut to Beyonce herself looking horrified in the audience.
 Once Kanye had shrugged and handed the mic back to Taylor, her time was up.

 Nobody was impressed.
 President Obama famously called Kanye "a jackass" over the incident.
 Even Katy Perry, now widely known as the subject of Swift's diss-track 'Bad Blood', was not on board: "F*** you, Kanye.
 It's like you stepped on a kitten," she tweeted, which is pretty much as accurate as metaphors get.